 2533 Trotter Road, Hopkins 29061; Phone: 803-695-1714

 Berries are available in pre-picked containers or you can have the fun or picking your own!
 Only cash or check is accepted, so be sure to plan accordingly.
-Be sure to check out their Facebook page for the latest updates before heading out (sometimes pre-picked containers can sell out).
+Be sure to check out their Facebook page for the latest updates before heading out (sometimes pre-picked containers can sell out and as of publication date, u-pick is not available).
 Hours: Weekdays, 9 a.m. – 6:30 p.m.; Saturday, 8 a.m. – 5 p.m.

 5057 South Carolina Highway 34, Pomaria 29126; Phone: 803-321-5952